Kepnang2/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 # Systems Engineering and Devops
-# TASK 5.
+# TASK 6.
-Create a script that lists all local variables and environment variables, and functions.
+Create a script that creates a new local variable.
+Name: BEST
+Value: School